tarwn/lessthandot-hugo/blogs/content/posts/2014-02-26-dude-wheres-my-power-map.md

 </p>

 <p style="text-align: justify">
   Conclusion: 1 wasted download (luckily there are almost no more download limits in Belgium), 1 Click-To-Run version installed and Power Map at my fingertips!
 Uninstalling Office 2013 and installing its alternative took me less than half an hour and I am really pleased with how smooth and painless it went.
 Time well spent since now every update of Power BI comes rolling in automatically.
-And all was good…
+And all was good...
 </p>

 <p style="text-align: justify">